criminy-git/api-challenge-project/README.md

 What I learned during this project (January 2022):
 - Working as part of a team
 - Practising fetching and rendering API data
-- CSS styling to achieve effect of flipping card on click
+- CSS styling to achieve effect of flipping card on hover

 ---